web2py/py4web/apps/_dashboard/DASHBOARD_GUIDE.md

 **Selection Priority:**
 1. Backend setting (from `user_settings.toml`)
 2. Browser storage (from localStorage)
-3. Default theme (AlienDark if available, else first alphabetically)
+3. Default theme (Modern if available, else first alphabetically)

+Backend persistence is attempted only for authenticated sessions (`USER_ID` available).
+Without login, selection remains in localStorage only.

 Themes should not ship full-page replacements for the dashboard main pages; keep the main `index.html` in `apps/_dashboard/templates/` and use `templates/partials/` hooks for small structural overrides.